-School Design Capacity Program Capacity Current Enrollment Projected Students Enrollment + Projected
+School Design Capacity Program Capacity Current Enrollment (9/30/2004 Projected Students Generated Enrollment + Projected Students Clara Byrd Baker Elementary 804 691 773 24 797 James Blair Middle 625 621 583 12 595 Jamestown High 1,250 1,250 1,452 15 1,467

-(9/30/2004) Generated Students

-Clara Byrd Baker 804 691 773 24 797

-Elementary

-James Blair Middle 625 621 583 12 595

-Jamestown High 1,250 1,250 1,452 15 1,467

-Although program capacity is exceeded at the elementary school, the adequate public schools facility test is based on design capacity.
-Therefore, the proposal passes the adequate public school test at both the elementary and middle school.
-It does not pass for the high school.
-The applicant has proffered that 20% of the units will contain only one bedroom and therefore performed the above calculations based on 170 two and three bedroom units.
+Staff Comments: Although program capacity is exceeded at the elementary school, the adequate public schools facility test is based on design capacity.
+Therefore, the proposal passes the adequate public school test at both the elementary and middle schools.
+The applicant has proffered that 20 percent of the units will contain only one bedroom and therefore performed the above calculations based on 170 two- and three-bedroom units.

-Although the capacity of Jamestown High School is clearly exceeded, the Adequate Public School Facilities Test states that if physical improvements have been programmed through the County CIP then the application will be deemed to have passed the test.
-If the pending high school referendum passes then staff will consider this proposal passing for the high school.
+Although the capacity of Jamestown High School is clearly exceeded, the Adequate Public School Facilities Test states that if physical improvements have been programmed through the County Capital Improvement Program (CIP), then the application will be deemed to have passed the test.
+On November 2, 2004, voters approved the third high school referendum; therefore staff believes that this proposal passes for the high school.

-As with affordable proposals at Michelle Point, Longhill Grove, the Station at Norge and Pocahontas Square, any capital contribution (i.e., cash proffer) to the school system to mitigate impacts would impair the ability to provide affordable units .
+As with affordable proposals at Michelle Point, Longhill Grove, the Station at Norge, and Pocahontas Square, any capital contribution (i.e., cash proffer) to the school system to mitigate impacts would impair the ability to provide affordable units.
 Based on other public benefits provided by this proposal, staff recommends acceptance of the proffers, as currently proposed.